williammadie/memo/programming_languages/php/php.md

 - TrainerController => Trainer

 In Symfony, the controller can call the template engine TWIG to render/generate web pages (`render()` method)

-### Templates

-There are different levels of templating in Symfony.
-For instance, we can have a `base.html.twig` and `my-page.html.twig` where my-page.html.twig add variables to a pre-made base (base.html.twig)